 Developed to meet the needs of industry and government by providing formal education in the RME area.
 The master’s program is an interdisciplinary engineering program.
 Students choose a concentration in Chemical Engineering, Electrical and Computer Engineering, Industrial Engineering, Mechanical Engineering, or Nuclear Engineering.

 RME focuses on the use of management systems, analysis techniques, and advanced condition-based and preventive technologies to identify, manage, and eliminate failures leading to losses in system function.
 Once perceived as a practitioner or manufacturing issue, RME is now considered a business issue of urgent priority.

 Graduate certificate programs offer opportunities to primarily part-time students who are interested in obtaining certification via distance education.
-Applicants must still meet the minimum criteria for admission, including a bachelor’s degree and successful completion of the GRE examination.
+Applicants must still meet the minimum criteria for admission.
 The college offers the following certificate programs: